-The Court entered the Second Amendment to the Consent Decree on December 17, 2019 which further modified the Consent Decree as follows: (1) replaced the requirement for the BioACTIFLO facility in LTCP Update Row 18 with a BioCEPT facility and a demonstration study as now required in new LTCP Update Rows 18 and 18.a., respectively; and (2) replaced the Racks 3, 26/28 and 27/29 storage basins required in LTCP Update Rows 1, 8 and 9 with upsized underflow drains and pipes ("optimized conveyance") and two GI projects, including GI operation and maintenance ("O&M") requirements, and increased the size of the Rack 10/11 storage basin required in Row 3 from 2.5 MG to 4.5 MG.
+The Court entered the Second Amendment to the Consent Decree on December 17, 2019 which further modified the Consent Decree as follows: (1) replaced the requirement for the BioACTIFLO facility in LTCP Update Row 18 with a BioCEPT facility and a demonstration study as now required in new LTCP Update Rows 18 and 18.a., respectively; and (2) replaced the Racks 3, 26/28 and

+27/29 storage basins required in LTCP Update Rows 1, 8 and 9 with upsized underflow drains and pipes ("optimized conveyance") and two GI projects, including GI operation and maintenance ("O&M") requirements, and increased the size of the Rack 10/11 storage basin required in Row 3 from 2.5 MG to 4.5 MG.
 LTCP Update Rows 1, 3, 8 and 9 are now replaced with amended Rows 1, 3, 8 and 9 and new Rows 1.a., 8.a., and 9.a.

-The City previously proposed to modify the requirement for the EHRT unit in LTCP Update Row 11a, as well as to replace the NSI tunnel in Row 12 with an alternative set of controls.
-However, the City informed USEPA and Ohio EPA of its decision to defer those requests to a later date.
-The parties did not discuss those potential modifications during this reporting period.
+The City previously proposed to modify the requirement for the EHRT unit in LTCP Update Row 11a, as well as to replace the NSI tunnel in Row 12 with an alternative set of controls referred to as the NSI Projects.
+In 2017, the City informed USEPA and Ohio EPA of its decision to defer those requests to a later date.
+In 2020 the City informed U.S. EPA and Ohio EPA that it wanted to renew its request to eliminate the requirement for the EHRT and to replace the NSI tunnel with the NSI Projects and incorporated these modifications into a Third Amendment to the Consent Decree.
+During this reporting period, the Parties engaged in monthly calls to discuss these proposed modifications.